ddylvianen/codettesbootcamp2022/index.md

 ### The final moment

-Did i or did i not waste my time?
+D id i or did i not waste my time?

 That is the golden question.